nabilshafi/WebsiteAnalyzer/README.md

 # Results
 * Ran the Web Analyzer on several different websites and manually matched them in order to verify the results.

+# Library
+*  I will expose the check_version function because I haven't found any function to identify it.